-Site conditions are divided into four groups in decreasing expected potential for control, see Table 1 in Appendix 5.
-Site conditions ranked #1 have the highest opportunity for control being effective.
-A site ranked as #4 has a much lower potential or opportunity for eradication or control.
-Costs are also part of this ranking where #4 has the highest cost/benefit ratio.
+Site conditions are divided into four groups in decreasing potential for control, see Table 1 in Appendix 4.
+Site conditions ranked #1 have the highest potential for effective control.
+A site ranked as #4 has lower potential or opportunity for eradication or control.
+Costs are incorporated into the ranking where #4 has the highest cost/benefit ratio.